choco-cupcake/GoodBoi/README.md

 Slither compiles the contracts before their analysis, and compilation time can easily be longer than the analysis time.
 Saving the compiled AST on the database and feeding it to Slither instead of the source code, would speed up subsequent analysis a lot.

 Unluckily Slither deprecated the AST input feature years ago.

-### Slither custom detector
-The development process follows an incremental approach, wherein subsequent phases are iteratively executed after the main development phase.
-These subsequent phases involve performing database runs, analyzing the results, and subsequently implementing filters to mitigate false positives.

-When writing custom detectors for Slither, it is important to account for every edge case.
-A failure of a single detector will cause the analysis to fail for other detectors as well.

 ## Side Considerations